TimoGuy/DemoEngine/TestGUI/ideapad.md

   - For every screen/display/crt monitor in the world, have the old language (Japanese) have screen burn-in in the spot when the display turns off or a really bright light shines onto the display at certain angles (at least that's how I think burn-in works...
 I really don't know though).
   - Old people (all slime ppl too) have names that are of the old language.
 When someone recognizes you as Hikaru, this is very apparent.
 - [ ] What's below the cloud layer?
   - [ ] Glass.
-A world burnt so bad that there's glass underneath and it's a perfect sphere that reflects the sky.
+A world heated so much and cured of so much impurity that it's a perfect sphere that reflects the sky. ~~A world burnt so bad that there's glass underneath and it's a perfect sphere that reflects the sky.
 This is true with the night sky if you look closely.
-You'll see this much better when the cloud layer is removed.
+You'll see this much better when the cloud layer is removed.~~

 ## Performance